Why People Trigger You

 Accessible Image Caption for an Interpersonal Trigger Pause

 Use this caption under an image that shows an ordinary pause, not a dramatic breakthrough.
-The scene should feel realistic: two people in a tense conversation, one person taking a quiet breath before answering, perhaps in a kitchen chair, office stairwell, or living room.
+The scene should feel realistic: two people in a tense conversation, one person noticing cold fingertips and choosing a quieter answer, perhaps beside a teaching whiteboard, near a wet umbrella, or in a hallway at home.

 Suggested caption: “A person pauses during a tense conversation, noticing body cues and taking one breath before responding; this illustrates why people trigger you and how mindfulness can create a small space for choice.”